 Are There Any Issues with the Home’s Plumbing System?

 The condition of the home’s plumbing system is just as important as the condition of the roof.
 Repairs and replacements can cost a great deal of money, so it is important to understand what you are getting into before you sign on that dotted line.
 If there are any repairs that need to be made, find out details about what needs to be fixed, and ask for recommendations from professionals.
 This is only one of the reasons it’s important to ensure you use a good home inspector prior to final purchase.
-If a repair is needed, there are companies they can recommend such Bedell Plumbing Inc. in the Indianapolis area who specializes in the service of water heaters, if that is what needs attention.
+If a repair is needed, there are companies they can recommend who specialize in the services you might need.

 What Type of Foundation Does the Home Have?